eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 updates and reboot.
 When updating to 2.2.0 everything will keep working as-is, don't worry.

+On Debian, make sure you enable the configuration:

+    $ sudo a2enconf php-saml-sp
+    $ sudo systemctl restart apache2

+On CentOS/Fedora you'd only need to restart Apache to enable it, which would also be accomplished by installing all updates as above and rebooting the system.

 Figure out which IdP is currently supported by looking for `idpEntityId` in `/etc/vpn-user-portal/config.php` configure that as an entry in `/etc/php-saml-sp/config.php` under `idpList`.
 In case you were using a